Application Process - Internal Medicine Residency

 - Internal Medicine-Emergency Medicine (5 years): 1252705C0

 Please submit the following items through ERAS no later than December 20.
 See specific instructions for each track below.

 - ERAS application

 - Medical Student Performance Evaluation (MSPE)

-- 4 letters of recommendation, including the Chair (or designee) of the Department of Medicine
+- 3 letters of recommendation, including the SEL (Structured Evaluation Letter) submitted by the Chair (or designee) of the Department of Medicine.
+A 4th letter of recommendation is encouraged, but not required.

 - Medical school transcript

 - USMLE Step 1

 - USMLE Step 2 CK must be received no later than January 30.
 Step 2 CS is not required.

 - Personal statement